We opened account with the forex brokers that have ZAR Trading accounts & tested their account opening, trading costs for majors/ZAR crosses.

 ZAR Forex Trading Accounts are quite useful for traders in South Africa.
 This will help you avoid losses in fees during the conversion of currency on deposits or withdrawals.

-However, only a few Forex Brokers in South Africa offer ZAR Trading Accounts currently.
+However, only a few brokers in South Africa have ZAR Accounts currently.
 Most of them claim to provide more or less similar trading environment and features.
 So choosing the best ZAR account broker is not easy.

-For this guide, we have done extensive research of 10+ Forex brokers offering ZAR Accounts to help you out.
-Then, we have chosen only the highly regulated and reliable brokers working in the South African market.
+For this guide, we have done extensive research of Forex brokers offering ZAR Accounts.
+After shortlisting, we selected only the highly regulated and reliable brokers working in the South African market.

 Fees: The trading fees at Exness is very low compared to other forex brokers.
-With their Standard account the average spread is 1 pips for Major pair EURUSD, and the spread is much lower with Pro account at 0.6 pips.
+With their Standard account the average spread is 1 pips for a major currency pair EURUSD, and the spread is lower with Pro account at 0.6 pips.
 Exness also has commission based accounts with Raw spreads from 0 pips on average.
 With Raw spread account, their commission is $7/lot for roundturn.

-Wide trading Instruments & features: Exness offers over 100+ currency pairs, and CFDs on 100+ Metals, Crptos, Stocks & Indices
+Wide range of trading Instruments & features: Exness offers over 100+ currency pairs, and CFDs on 100+ Metals, Cryptos, Stocks & Indices.

 The highest leverage at Exness is 1:2000.
 Exness offers MT4 & MT5 trading platforms.